 There is no common and agreed MVNO definition.
-The industry and regulators have adopted various definitions for Mobile Virtual Network Operators, as there are several ways to form a MVNO, largely depending on which of the mobile network operator (MNO) facilities the MVNO relies on.
+The industry and some national regulatory authorities (NRA), have over the years adopted various local definitions for Mobile Virtual Network Operators (MVNO), depending on which of the mobile network operator (MNO) facilities the MVNO relies on.

-However, based on a combination of the definitions from various national regulatory authorities (see below), a common MVNO definition of Mobile Virtual Network Operator (MVNO), could look like this:
+Based on a combination of the definitions from various national regulatory authorities and the ITU, an updated MVNO definition, would look like this:

 MVNO Definitions in Various Countries

 Canadian Radio-television and Telecommunications Commission (CRTC) • MVNO Definition

 An MVNO is a wireless service provider that does not own spectrum or operate its own radio access network (RAN); instead, it relies on the spectrum and RAN of a wireless carrier and, in some cases, other facilities and/or services, to provide mobile wireless services to consumers.
 However, Canada has recently changed MVNO into their very own definition, where a MVNO has its own network (Does not make any sense)

 Bhutan InfoComm and Media Authority • MVNO Definition